jarusll/the-logs/index.md

 Came across `elcord-mode`, discord rich presense for emacs.
 Looks cool.
 `recentf-mode`, remembers all the recent files.
 I am using it now.

+Just found out about `describe-symbol` in emacs.
+It gives documentation about elisp symbols.

 # 2022-03-28

 ### Plan for today